Checkio-Game-Missions/checkio-empire-number-guess/info/description.md

+You are given an unknown number ranging from 1 to 1000, inclusive.
+Your task is to **find the number by performing a series of guesses**

+Your solution will need to guess the number by submitting an **integer divisor** and the **number guessed**.
+On each attempt you will get information about previous guesses.
+Each guess is represented as an array which contains the remainder result along with your previous divisor.

+You should find the number with a minimum number of guesses (but not more than 13).
+The final result will be defined as an average of the attempted numbers.
 You are given an unknown number within the range of 1 to 1000, inclusive.
 Your task is to **guess what the number is by performing a series of guesses**

 Your solution will need to guess the number by submitting an **integer divisor** and the **number you guessed**.